Matteopaluh/KEMET/README.md

 The script performs bulk nucleotidic sequences download using [KEGG API](https://www.kegg.jp/kegg/rest/keggapi.html).

+**IMPORTANT** To use this script, "kmc.py" needs to be executed in advance with "-o txt+tsv" or "-o txt" options.

 Afterwards those sequences are filtered (all unique sequences are considered once for HMM building), aligned using a multi-sequence aligner and a profile is created using [HMMer suite](http://hmmer.org/).
 The nucleotidic profiles obtained are further searched in the MAG/Genome of interest.
 Only hits satisying given criteria are considered proper hits, signifying the presence of a given KO in the MAG/Genome genomic sequence, and included in the outputs.
-As a default, a threshold value for the HMM score divided by profile lenght, is imposed.
+As a default, a threshold value for the HMM score divided by profile lenght, is imposed in order to enrich for more complete profiles instead of partial sequences.

 - **IMPORTANT** MAG/Genomes fasta headers should not have tabulation in them

 - Compile "genomes.instruction" tabular file (created with "setup.py") with:
-a) the ID of MAG/Genome of interest (i.e. FASTA file without the extension);
+	- the ID of MAG/Genome of interest (i.e. FASTA file without the extension);
-b) the KEGG Brite taxonomic indication (C-level, that coincide with NCBI's phylum level most of the times)
+	- the KEGG Brite taxonomic indication (C-level, that coincide with NCBI's phylum level most of the times)
-c) an indication of the metabolic-model universe (grampos, gramneg, archaea or such).
+	- an indication of the metabolic-model universe (grampos, gramneg, archaea or such).
 **The first two indications are mandatory** for the script to run.
 **Adding these info can be done using helping script "add-genomes-info.py"**